cerner/fhir.cerner.com/content/smart.md

 ### Browser Requirement ###

-Apps should be designed to work in any browser for best user experience.
-For provider facing apps that run on the *Cerner Millennium* platform, Cerner currently supports only the embedded Internet Explorer browser (IE) at the moment.
-The minimum-supported embedded browser is IE 10.
-The latest supported browser varies based on the version of the browser that is currently installed on the device.
+For provider-facing apps that run from within the Cerner Millennium EHR, the only embedded browser we currently support is Internet Explorer (IE).
+The minimum version of IE we support is IE10.
+The latest supported browser varies based on the version of the browser that is currently installed at each Cerner client site.
+Although it is no longer supported by Microsoft, many of our clients still use IE10, especially clients who host their own system.
+We highly suggest that you code your app for IE10 for validation.
+If you must use IE11 for your app, please note that you may struggle if you plan on deploying across our entire client base.

 ### HTML5 DOCTYPE ###